dmitrypol/dmitrypol.github.io/_posts/2016-09-14-redis_tmp_data.md

 end
 {% endhighlight %}

-Then we loop through remaining keys and members in the SETs to create potential records in the main DB.
-These match records will go through the manual review process and corresponding user records could then be merged.
+Then we loop through remaining keys and members in the SETs to create `potential match` records in the main DB.
+These `potential match` records will go through the manual review process and corresponding user records could then be merged (or not).
 All MEMBERS in each SET need unique comparisons to each other.
 SET with key `john smith` and members `[id1, id2, id3]` will become 3 separate records comparing `id1 to id2`, `id1 to id3` and `id2 to id3`.

 {% highlight ruby %}
 def process_results